yizhenxu/TGST/README.md

-# TVLT
+# TGST
-This is a package for targeted viral load testing.
+This is a package for targeted gold standard testing.

 See reference: